James W. Grimes

-James Wilson Grimes (October 20, 1816 – February 7, 1872) was an American politician, serving as the third Governor of Iowa and a United States Senator from Iowa.
+James Wilson Grimes (October 20, 1816 – February 7, 1872) was an American politician, serving as the third governor of Iowa and a United States Senator from Iowa.

 Biography

-Born in Deering, New Hampshire, Grimes graduated from Hampton Academy and attended Dartmouth College.
+Born in Deering, New Hampshire, on Oct 20, 1816, Grimes was the son of John Grimes (b.
+Aug 11, 1772) and Elizabeth Wilson (b.
+Mar 19, 1773).
+He graduated from Hampton Academy and attended Dartmouth College.
 He studied law, moved west and commenced practice in a settlement in 'Black Hawk Purchase', Wisconsin Territory, that was later incorporated as Burlington, Iowa.
 He also farmed.

 Political career

 Grimes served as a member of the Iowa Territorial House of Representatives for the 1838–1839 and 1843–1844 terms.
 He served as Governor of Iowa from 1854 to 1858.
 While elected as a Whig in 1854, he was a guiding light in the Republican Party's establishment in Iowa in 1855 and 1856.

 Iowa Governor

 Grimes armed abolitionists, turning over part or all of a shipment of 1500 rifles.
 John Brown trained his army of 200 men in Springville, Iowa, near the state capitol in Iowa City under Grimes tenure, raiding Kansas and Missouri.